James Black (prohibitionist)

 James Black (September 23, 1823 – December 16, 1893) was an American temperance movement activist and a founder of the Prohibition Party.
 Black served as the first presidential nominee of the Prohibition Party during the 1872 presidential election.

 Biography

 Early life

-James Black was born September 23, 1823 in Lewisburg, Pennsylvania, the son of John Black and Jane Egbert Black.
+Black was born September 23, 1823, in Lewisburg, Pennsylvania, the son of John Black and Jane Egbert Black.
 In 1836 the family moved to the city of Lancaster, Pennsylvania, which would remain his hometown for the rest of his life.
 In addition to his home in the city of Lancaster, Black also had a residence in Fulton Township, Pennsylvania.

 As a child he worked in a sawmill from 1836 to 1837 and worked on the Susquehanna and Tidewater Canal in 1839 before attending the Lewisburg Academy from 1841 to 1843.
 In 1844, Black began the study of law, passing into the Pennsylvania state bar in 1846 and setting up a legal practice in Lancaster.
 In 1845, he married Eliza Murray and would later have six children with her.